Zynpass/hummingbird/readme.md

 ## Aloware Hummingbird

-Simple PA system to announce stuff with a simple GET request.
+Simple PA system to announce stuff with a simple GET API.

+#### Why

+Alwoare needs a way to send some notifications (new leads, new registration, calendar events) to a speaker.
+This thing does that.

 ### Launching